Physics prospects with the second oscillation maximum at Deep Underground Neutrino Experiment: Results

+{{It is important to note that our inferences pertaining to the CP violating phase, $\delta$ in neutrino oscillations depend on the specific parameterization of the mixing matrix (Eq.~\ref{u}) and different parameterizations could result in a completely different value of $\delta$~\cite{Denton:2020igp}.
+However, the Jarlskog factor is independent of any parameterization or phase convention, and hence an invariant.
+The resolution on the measurement of the Jarlskog invariant, $J$ is shown in Fig.~\ref{jres}.
+Additional running with the $2^{nd}$ maxima beam using the default neutrino energy smearing produces very modest improvements to the resolution of $J$ over all values.
+By contrast, improvements in the neutrino energy resolution produce significant improvements in $\Delta J$ at values of $J$ near 0.033.
+The combination of running in the $2^{nd}$ maxima beam and improved energy resolution for 10 years of DUNE operation (assuming 8GeV @ 3MW runs concurrently with 80 GeV @ 2.2MW with the PIP-III SRF linac option) could yield a resolution of $5 \times 10^{-3}$ or better for all values of $J$. }}}}

-The $1\sigma$ contours from a two-dimensional fit to $\tc$ and $\delta$ with external constraint on $\theta_{13}$ for the combinations considered in the present work are shown in Fig.~\ref{cont1signh}.
-Additionally, data from the LE and $2^{nd}$ maxima beam place independent constraints on other neutrino oscillation parameters as well.
+The $1\sigma$ contours from a two-dimensional fit to $\tc$ and $\delta$ with external constraint on $\theta_{13}$ for the combinations considered in the present work are shown in Fig.~\ref{cont1signh}. {{Improved energy reconstruction capabilities lead to shrinking of these contours.}} Additionally, data from the LE and $2^{nd}$ maxima beam place independent constraints on other neutrino oscillation parameters as well.